-You will take part in discussion and analysis of media texts, such as TV and radio programmes, films, adverts, news articles, magazines, video games, etc. You will also work independently on practical productions, including making either an audio-visual piece or a print piece for your GCSE coursework.
+You will take part in discussion and analysis of media texts, such as TV and radio programmes, films, adverts, newspapers, magazines, video games and more.

+You will also work independently on practical productions, including making either an audiovisual piece or a print piece for your GCSE coursework.
+This may result in your creating a few pages of your own magazine or a music video to a track by your favourite artist.